-Furthermore, the IFAB wishes to remind again the affiliated National Associations that it is their duty to see to it that the Laws of the Game are being strictly applied by the referees.
-On the other hand, the International Board alone has the responsibility of all interpretations of the Laws of the Game.
-In this connection, only FIFA has the duty and the specific rights to inform the National Associations of all amendments and (or) decisions taken concerning the Laws.
+Furthermore, the IFAB wishes to remind the affiliated National Associations again that it is their duty to see to it that the Laws of the Game are being strictly applied by the referees.
+The International Board alone has the responsibility of interpreting the Laws of the Game.
+FIFA, for its part, has the duty and the specific rights to inform the National Associations of all the amendments and/or decisions made concerning the Laws.

-The co-operation between the International Football Association Board and FIFA continues to be excellent and offers the Fédération Internationale de Football Association a clear codification of the Laws of the Game and hence emphasizes FIFA's leading role worldwide.
+The co-operation between the International Football Association Board and FIFA continues to flourish, offering the Fédération Internationale de Football Association a clear codification of the Laws of the Game and hence emphasising FIFA's leading role worldwide.
 I would like to express my thanks and appreciation once again to the International F.A.
-Board for achieving this.
+Board for their achievements.

-July 1988
+July 1990

-Dr. João Havelange President of FIFA
+Dr João Havelange President of FIFA